Security-Onion-Solutions/securityonion-docs/hardware.rst

 .. tip::

    If you're planning to purchase new hardware, please consider official Security Onion appliances from Security Onion Solutions (https://securityonionsolutions.com).
 Our custom appliances have already been designed for certain roles and traffic levels and have Security Onion pre-installed.
-Purchasing from Security Onion Solutions will save you time and effort **and** help to support future development of the Security Onion platform!
+Purchasing from Security Onion Solutions will save you time and effort **and** help to support development of Security Onion as a free and open source platform!

 UEFI
 ----